scrum-1/horosim/docs/Installation.md

 #### Windows

-This section provies the steps to install and c++ compiler and glut libraries in Windows.
+This section provides the steps to install and c++ compiler and glut libraries in Windows.
 Another option would be to use the WSL.
 If you do that, install WSL and follow the linux instructions.
 [Here](https://docs.microsoft.com/en-us/windows/wsl/install-win10) you have a guide to install WSL. **Note: WSL2 will not work!
 The programs communicate through TCP/IP communications and all of them need to run in the same IP).**

 If you prefer to install the compiler and libraries in Windows, follow the following steps.